wesslen/minimal-mistakes/_posts/2016-08-19-beer-tweeting-1.md

 ![](/01-beerandtweeting_files/figure-markdown_github/unnamed-chunk-7-1.png) First, what are the spikes?

--   Answer: The weekend.
+-   The weekend.

 And, why was there a drop in late December?

--   Answer: The Christmas holiday!
+-   The Christmas holiday!

 Wondering why there was a weak turnout around the January 21-22 weekend?

--   Answer: Because it snowed that weekend and, of course, even Charlotte bars shut down for an inch of snow.
+-   Because it snowed that weekend and, of course, even Charlotte bars close for an inch of snow.

 But are there other time patterns -- like daily or hourly?